 My goodness.
 It is October 15.
 The school year took off without me!
 It has been such a helter skelter month and a half that I feel as if I am just now coming up for air and just barely at that.
 All that margin I thought we had built in to our days was apparently the teasing placidness of summer break talking.

 Needless to say some things need adjusting.
 So let’s check in, shall we?

-Things that we did well in August:
+Things we did well in September:

 Things I’ll leave behind: